Indoor air quality is often far worse than outdoor. Check the health of the air you’re breathing with our top picks for indoor air quality monitors.

 LeafScore readers can take an additional 10% off their Airthings purchase using coupon code LEAFSCORE-10OFF.

 This monitor is WiFi enabled and collects data on nearby outdoor air quality.
 You can plug it into a USB-C port to use it as a hub to bring additional monitors online.
-Use Bluetooth to set it up and to configure the monitor for daily use.
+I found it very easy to set up and configure for daily use, and I love the dashboard when you log into the online portal.

 LeafScore team member, Dan Simms, tested the Airthings View Plus at his home in Long Island.
 Learn more about Dan’s experience in the YouTube video below.